-This BeamLab demo shows how a multimode interference coupler uniformly distributes the light of a single-mode input waveguide to two single-mode output waveguides.
+This BeamLab demo shows how a multimode interference (MMI) coupler uniformly distributes the light of a single-mode input waveguide to two single-mode output waveguides.
 First, the fundamental mode of the input single-mode waveguide is calculated and used as input for the beam propagation simulation.
 During the beam propagation the fundamental mode then spreads out inside the multimode waveguide and interferes with its reflections from the waveguide boundaries.
 At a certain distance, the interference pattern is such that the multimode waveguide efficiently couples light into the two output waveguides.

-BeamLab demo script: mmi_coupler_3d.m
+BeamLab demo: mmi_coupler_3d.m

 The waveguide structure consists of a square single-mode waveguide in the input section, a rectangular multi-mode waveguide in the interference section, and two square single-mode waveguides in the output section.
 The length of the interference section is chosen such that the light is most efficiently coupled into the two output waveguides.

-This video shows how the intensity distribution changes along the propagation distance z.
+The following video shows how the intensity distribution changes along the propagation distance z.
 The left figure shows the two-dimensional intensity distribution I(x,y) in form of intensity contour lines and the right figure shows the one-dimensional intensity distribution I(x) at y = 0 µm.
 The black lines indicate the location of the waveguide.